Here are 20 important things you should know:

 9. Like we have fantasy football leagues, other countries have fantasy soccer leagues.

-(I don’t actually know if this is true, but I’m too lazy to Google it.)
+(I don’t actually know if this is true; I’m just assuming it is.)

 10. Before World Cup, most Americans knew only two famous soccer players: Pele and David Beckham.
 Now they know nil more.